Asher-1/ACloudViewer/CONTRIBUTING.md

 ## Introduction

-Designing a new plugin is an easy way to extend qCC (CloudCompare) functionalities, without the pain of having to modify its core and do all the connections.
+Designing a new plugin is an easy way to extend qCC (ErowCloudViewer) functionalities, without the pain of having to modify its core and do all the connections.
-One can easily design a new function, that may be applied on one or several entities currently loaded in CloudCompare.
+One can easily design a new function, that may be applied on one or several entities currently loaded in ErowCloudViewer.
 Moreover, the plugin can display its own dialog.
 A dummy plugin structure (the sources and the corresponding Code::Blocks project) is provided as a template.

 ## First steps